redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/07 Conditions.md

 )
 ```

-When you fold an `if` statement into an S-expression:
+In sequential notation, the `then` keyword is not used but the `end` keyword is.
+However, if you fold an `if` statement into an S-expression then:

 1. The entire `if` statement must be enclosed in parentheses
-1. Any expression can be used to evaluate the condition as long as an `i32` value is left on the top of the stack.
-1. Conditions are evaluated in the simple basis that zero means `false` and any non-zero value means `true`
 1. The `then` branch is mandatory, the `else` branch is optional
 1. The `then` and `else` branches must be enclosed in parentheses
 1. The `end` keyword is redundant now because its place is has been taken by the closing parenthesis